egison/egison-ruby/README.md

-# The Gem for Non-linear Pattern Matching against Unfree Data Types
+# The Gem for Egison Pattern Matching

-This Gem provides a way to use non-linear pattern-matching against unfree data types.
+This Gem provides a way to access non-linear pattern-matching against unfree data types from Ruby.
 We can directly express pattern-matching against lists, multisets, and sets using this gem.

 ## Installation